KhrTim/Resume/README.md

 # Resume
-This repo contains all project that in authours' opinion demonstate his skills.
+This repo contains all project that in authour's opinion demonstate his skills.